wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "Life itself still remains a very effective therapist."
+💬 Quote of the Day: "Society is like a large piece of frozen water; and skating well is the great art of social life."
 <!-- end quote -->